-The Rush Office of Research Compliance views quality improvement as an integral part of its overall mission, vision and values.
-A mechanism for assessing improvement provides a measure of our program's effectiveness.
-The Evaluation Quality Improvement Program or EQuIP assesses the adequacy of investigator /research team compliance with regulatory requirements, protocol organization and record-keeping.
-The process highlights areas requiring education and fosters enhanced communication between research administration and the research community.
-Review and analysis of the data gathered during the EQuIP process informs ORIRA of gaps in knowledge that can be addressed directly.
-The information will lead to a better understanding for developing educational programs and materials that will benefit the research community.
+The Rush Office of Research Compliance (ORC) views Quality Improvement as an integral part of its overall mission, program, and responsibility.
+Mechanisms for assessing improvement must be in place to measure the effectiveness of the program.
+The Evaluation Quality Improvement Program (EQuIP) identifies areas of investigator /research team vulnerability regarding adherence to regulatory requirements, protocol, organization, and record keeping.
+The process highlights areas requiring education, and fosters enhanced communication between research administration and the research community.
+Data gathered during the EQuIP project provides ORC with an understanding of gaps in knowledge that can later be addressed with the research community.
+The EQuIP data gathered provides the ORC with important information and a better understanding for developing education programs and materials that will benefit the research community.

-The EQuIP process systematically compares investigators research records with the corresponding IRB-approved protocol.
-The EQuIP process involves review of study files, regulatory and subject records that include case report forms, data records and/or source documentation and any research records associated with the project (i.e., contract).
+The EQuIP process is a periodic, systematic and objective review of the clinical trial activities which ensure the trial is performed and the data generated is documented and reported in compliance with Good Clinical Practice (GCP).
+The EQuIP process requires review of regulatory and subject records that include case report forms, data records and/or source documentation and any records associated with the project (i.e., contract).